The big day is almost here!

 Now, you’re ready to get the word out to your supporters and get them as hyped as you are.

-For your event to be a successful, strong promotion is essential.
+For your event to be successful, strong promotion is essential.
 From email marketing to word-of-mouth, you should plan to cover all your bases to make your fundraiser a success.

 If you are not sure how to advertise fundraising events and need some help getting started, then follow these four steps for to fill your fundraising event.